Currently, Database Performance Monitor supports monitoring replication for PostgreSQL and MySQL.

 GRANT SELECT, INSERT, UPDATE ON vividcortex.heartbeat TO vividcortex@'%';

-If for some reason you wish to use a database and table name different from
+You can also use a database and table name different from